mislamfullstackdev/fatchAPI/README.md

-# apifetchjs
+# Fetch API
- using fetch api method fetch github user info
+1. Fetch Github userinfo by using fetch method
+2. Disply the userinfo by using html templating technique
+3. Error handling